GoogleCloudPlatform/cloudsql-upgrade/README.md

 ## Using the Cloud SQL upgrade tool
 Upgrading an instance with the Cloud SQL upgrade tool is straightforward:

+1. Clone the repo and navigate the /path to locate the binary file

-1. Execute the binary file on a VM that has connectivity to the target Cloud SQL instance.
+2. Execute the binary file on a VM that has connectivity to the target Cloud SQL instance.
 This runs an upgrade assessment, generates reports along with automated scripts to fix identified issues, and creates a clone of the Cloud SQL instance.

-2. Verify the assessment report and apply any necessary manual fixes on the cloned instance.
+3. Verify the assessment report and apply any necessary manual fixes on the cloned instance.

-3. Re-execute the binary to ensure there are no pending issues.
+4. Re-execute the binary to ensure there are no pending issues.

-4. Once verified, confirm that you agree to continue with the in-place major version or Enterprise Plus upgrade.
+5. Once verified, confirm that you agree to continue with the in-place major version or Enterprise Plus upgrade.

-5. Run tests on the upgraded instance to verify that the application functions correctly.
+6. Run tests on the upgraded instance to verify that the application functions correctly.

-6. Upon successful testing, execute automated fix scripts and any necessary manual fixes on the production instance, run the assessment, verify the report, and finally, initiate in-place major version upgrade.
+7. Upon successful testing, execute automated fix scripts and any necessary manual fixes on the production instance, run the assessment, verify the report, and finally, initiate in-place major version upgrade.

-If you are interested in the tool,  reach out to your Google representative.